-We have applied to list our common stock on the NASDAQ under the symbol "NMIH."
+Our common stock has been approved for listing on the NASDAQ under the symbol "NMIH."

 Agent and Registrar

 The transfer agent and registrar for our common stock is American Stock Transfer & Trust Company.

 SHARES ELIGIBLE FOR FUTURE SALE

 Prior to this offering, there has been no established public market for our common stock, and we cannot predict the effect, if any, that sales of shares or availability of any shares for sale will have on the market price of our common stock prevailing from time to time.
 Issuances or sales of substantial amounts of our common stock, or the perception that such issuances or sales could occur, could cause the market price of our common stock to decline significantly and make it more difficult for us to raise additional capital through a future sale of securities.